thibault-lr/embleema/README.md

 To set up docker, please visit [Docker README](./docker/README.md).

-You now need to set up the [API](./packages/api/README.md) and the [WebAPP](./packages/webapp/README.md) environment variables
+You now need to set up the [API](./packages/api/README.md#Configuration) and the [WebAPP](./packages/webapp/README.md#setup) environment variables.
+Then start the containers :

-Once the containers are start, you can run the command :
+Once the dev containers are started, you can run the command at the project root :
 ```shell
 yarn dev
 ```